 So what does this all mean?
 Our takeaway is that for positive developments to happen as illustrated in the COMESA Court experience, that the will to see this through has to be meaningful and steadfast.
 We must, as collective bodies in the legal sectors and across the continent of Africa, judges, law societies, practitioners, court administrators, all envisage well designed digitised and accessible court systems as being our norm.
 Further, our design effort of such systems should retain the person-centred quality, so that the human element institutionally and in terms of interaction with service users is not diminished, lest we dilute the vital human relations aspect of law, governance and justice.

-To conclude, it is firstly from depicting well-functioning fit for purpose justice systems that we can then begin to find solutions, in a joint up way, to make an accessible digitally based court system a reality throughout Africa; it is within our reach.
+To conclude, it is firstly from depicting well-functioning fit-for-purpose justice systems that we can then begin to find solutions, in a joint way, to make an accessible digitally based court system a reality throughout Africa; it is within our reach.
 And what better time to bring this to the table when the absence of what we need is so palpable.